 Not Your Average Submariner

 But wait – this is no garden variety Submariner 16610.
-Jackson, Seaver, Hall of Fame pitcher Nolan Ryan, and Hall of Fame quarterback Bob Griese, who all originally pitched in to buy the Submariner for Merola, had it engraved with their names and jersey numbers.
+Jackson, Seaver, Hall of Fame pitcher Nolan Ryan, and Hall of Fame quarterback Bob Griese, who all originally pitched in to buy the Rolex for Merola, had it engraved with their names and jersey numbers.
 Suddenly this Rolex is worth a hell of a lot more, say around $20,000 at a conservative estimate.